mfong4151/Maxwell-Fong-Mastermind/README.md

 Request Parameters:

 Body Parameters:
     guesses: (Required) Array of Strings.
-The player's guess, consisting of a series of numbers or characters, depending on the game configuration.
+The player's guess, consisting of a series of numbers or characters,depending on the game configuration.
     playerId: (Optional) Integer.
 The ID of the player making the guess.
-Required if the game is not a guest game.
+Required if the game is not a guestgame.

 Example Request: